bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 get '/stories/:name', to: redirect('/articles/%{name}', status: 302)
 ```

-In all of these cases, if you don't provide the leading host (`http://www.example.com`), Rails will take those details from the current request.
+In all of these cases, if you don't provide the leading host (`http://www.example.com`), Quails will take those details from the current request.

 ### Routing to Rack Applications

-Instead of a String like `'articles#index'`, which corresponds to the `index` action in the `ArticlesController`, you can specify any [Rack application](rails_on_rack.html) as the endpoint for a matcher:
+Instead of a String like `'articles#index'`, which corresponds to the `index` action in the `ArticlesController`, you can specify any [Rack application](quails_on_rack.html) as the endpoint for a matcher:

 ```ruby
 match '/application.js', to: MyRackApp, via: :all